russellmcdonell/pyDMNrules/README.md

 Then data, matching the input variables in the DMN rules is passed to the decide() function.
 The returned data contains the decision.

-The passed Excel workbook must contain the two tabs 'Glossary' and 'Decision'.
+The passed Excel workbook must contain a 'Decision' tab and may contain a 'Glossary' tab.
 Other tabs contain as many DMN rules tables as necessary.

-## Glossary
+## Glossary - optional
 The 'Glossary' tab must contain a table headed 'Glossary'.
+A 'Glossary' table lets the user add additional documentation/clarification to the input and output data.
+Data items can be grouped in to Business Concepts to better document where inputs come from and where outputs will be going to.
-This table must have exactly three columns with the headings 'Variable', 'Business Concept' and 'Attribute'.
+The 'Glossary' table must have exactly three columns with the headings 'Variable', 'Business Concept' and 'Attribute'.
 The data in these three columns describe the inputs and outputs associated with the 'Decision'.

 'Variable' can be any text and is used to pass data to and from pyDMNrules.
+NOTE: the name 'Execute' is a reserved name and cannot be used as a Variable name.
+The name 'Execute' is reserved as the a heading for output columns, output rows or the output variable for a Cross Tabs decision table.
+The output value in an 'Execute' output column, 'Execute' output row or 'Execute' Cross Tabs decision table must be the name of a Decision Table which will be invoked when the matching rule is triggered.
+If the output value in an 'Execute' output column, an 'Execute' output row is missing or an output cell in an 'Execute' Cross Tabs decision table, then no Decision Table will be invoked whe the matching rule is triggered.

-'Business Concept' and 'Attribute' must be valid S-FEEL names, but may **not** contain the dot, or period character.
+'Business Concept' and 'Attribute' must be valid FEEL names as the 'Variable' will be mapped to a Glossary item created by joining these two FEEL names with a period character, as in 'Order.orderSize'.
 Vertically merged cells in the 'Business Concept' column are used to group multiple 'Variable'/'Attribute' pairs together into a single 'Businss Concept'.
-The 'Glossary' cannot have any Annotations.
+The 'Glossary' can have multiple columns of Annotations to describe things like data types, valid values etc.

 Items in the Glossary can be outputs of one decision table and inputs in the next decision table, which makes it easy to support complex business models.

+Input decision cells and Output cells can refer to input and output values either by their 'Variable' name, or by their Glossary item (FeeL) name, of 'BusinessConcept.Attribute'

 |   Glossary   |                      |               |
 |--------------|----------------------|---------------|